 Another important step to choosing the right fulfillment partner for your business is a “face-to-face” visit, if at all feasible.
 After all, your fulfillment provider makes up a crucial part of your business operations, but is thousands of miles away from your company headquarters.
 Even if you can’t physically travel to the fulfillment center you have in mind, conversations with customers and employees, and even a virtual tour of the facility, can do much to set your mind at ease.

-If you'd like assistance in finding that fulfillment company that perfectly aligns with your business needs, objectives, and overall vision, then reach out to us at FulfillmentCompanies.net for further information.
-Since 2005, we've been connecting businesses with the right US based fulfillment companies that are thoroughly screened and best matched for each unique scenario.
+If you’d like assistance in finding the warehouse that perfectly aligns with your business needs, objectives, and overall vision, then reach out to us at WarehousingAndFulfillment.com for further information.
+Since 2005, we’ve been connecting businesses with the right US based warehouses that are thoroughly screened and best matched for each unique scenario.